Secrets to a Better Nuts and Oilseeds Oil Yield

 Keep in mind these are just averages.
 With proper preparation and an efficient pressing process, you can often push your oil yield to the higher end of these ranges, or sometimes even beyond them.
 This table should give you a good benchmark to aim for.

-Have questions about starting a cold pressed oil business?
+Have questions about starting a rural oil pressing business?

-Our team will help you choose the right oil press model and start making a profit.
+We will help you choose the right oil press and increase oil yield to achieve higher profits.

 The most common mistake is poor seed preparation, especially moisture control.
 Seeds that are too wet create an emulsion and trap oil, while seeds that are too dry can burn and also yield less.
 Getting the moisture content right is the first step to a good press.